Ohio constitution overhaul faces deadline, backlash

 Every day seems to bring another round of gamesmanship so complex that even those well versed in legislative rules are challenged to keep up.
 Can a chair really participate in an effort to defy his own committee?
 (Answer: The chair got the boot.)
 How many House votes are actually needed to send the 60% question to voters, given one lawmaker has died since the last election and another left for a new job?
 (Answer: Depends who you ask.)

-The latest example was a proposal to cut $20 million in funding for local election boards from legislation setting the August special election.
+Another example was a proposal to cut $20 million in funding for local election boards from legislation setting the August special election.
 For arcane procedural reasons, stripping the funding would have simplified the bill’s trip to the House floor — though it also might have left already stressed local election offices without money to pay for the extra election.
-After days of behind-the-scenes wrangling, two committee hearings were canceled and the bill went nowhere.
+After days of behind-the-scenes wrangling, two committee hearings were canceled and the bill died.

-Without the money, the legislation technically may not be needed.
-Both the House and Senate resolutions advancing the 60% question to the ballot have the Aug.
+Stephens now says that legislation was not even needed.
+Both the House and Senate resolutions advancing the 60% question to the ballot had the Aug.
 8 election embedded in their wording.
+Tuesday’s change would send the issue to the next regularly scheduled election.
 Such lawmaker-initiated ballot issues bypass the governor and go straight to the ballot.

 Some of the state’s most powerful anti-abortion and pro-gun rights groups — including Ohio Right to Life and the Buckeye Firearms Association — have tried to push the two measures through by linking the complicated web of related votes to their election-season scorecards.
 That means voting “no” on either measure threatens a Republican lawmaker’s important “pro-life” and “pro-gun” voting records.
 Gun groups are involved because they fear a future constitutional amendment on gun control.